angular/dgeni-packages/README.md

 files that can be loaded by the application and used, for example, in live in-place demos of the examples and e2e testing.

-* `module` -
+* `api-docs` -
+This processor runs a bunch of computations that are specifically related to docs for API components.
-Some docs that represent a module.
-The processor will compute the package name for the module (e.g. angular or angular-sanitize).
-It also collects up all documents that belong to the module and attaches them to the module doc in the `components` property.
+In particular, it will compute the package name for the module (e.g. angular or angular-sanitize, it collects up all documents that belong to the module and attaches them to the module doc in the `components` property, it computes the URL path to the document in the docs app and the outputPath to the final output file, it relates documents about angular services to their corresponding angular service provider document.

-* `paths` -
-This processor computes the URL to the document and the path to the final output file for the document.

-* `service-provider-mapping` - relates documents about angular services to their corresponding angular service provider document.

 This package also provides a set of templates for generating an HTML file for each document: api, directive, error, filter function, input, module, object, overview, provider, service, type and a